BirjuVachhani/python-practicals/README.md

 - [x] 5.
 Write a program to implement Merge Sort Technique

 - [x] 6.
 Write a program to implement Insertion Sort Technique.

+## Set 10
+- [ ] 1.
+Develop a chat room application using multithreading in Python.

+- [x] 2.
+Implement any one sorting algorithm using TCP/UDP on Server application.
+Provide the input on Client side and client should receive sorted output from server.
+Display the sorted output on client.

+- [x] 3.
+Draw Initial of your Name and Surname in Turtle.

+- [x] 4.
+Write a Python program to create multi-widget GUI using Tkinter.

+- [x] 5.
+Write a program to plot different types of graphs using PyPlot.

+- [x] 6.
+Write a Python program to read text from a file.
+Find out occurrence of each word in dictionary.
+Create a graphical representation of the same using a bar chart.
+Give label to chart, x-axis and y-axis.